ronaldbosma/blog/content/blog/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

 ### Publish release package to nuget.org

 The last stage will publish the release version of the NuGet package to nuget.org.
-But before we can edit the YAML pipeline we'll need to make some preperations.
+But before we can edit the YAML pipeline we'll need to make some preparations.

 #### Create new environment

 In the 'old style' release pipelines, approvals were configured on stages itself.
 With the new multi-stage pipelines this has been moved to environments.
-So we'll have to create an environment first.
+So, we'll have to create an environment first.

 - Click the Environments menu item in the Azure DevOps portal.
   (When you enabled the Multi-stage pipelines preview feature this new menu item appeared in the Pipelines menu.)